 For degree, see Choice of Majors, below.

-The pre-dental concentration is designed for students who have
+The pre-dental advising track is designed for students who have

 demonstrated an interest in dentistry-related fields.
 Students